 - Announcement: Features that are done but waiting to be launched from a marketing standpoint.

 - Won't do: For feature ideas you've discarded because they are not aligned with your product/strategy or are technologically infeasible.
 Still... maybe they'll seem more interesting a year from now.

 Subfeatures have the same set of statuses as features.

-A subfeature's status is independent of the status of its parent feature, so a feature could have status In progress while its subfeatures still have status Discovery.
-At this time each subfeature's status must be updated individually.
+A subfeature's status is independent of the status of its parent feature, so a feature could have the status In progress while its subfeatures still have the status Discovery.
+At this time, each subfeature's status must be updated individually.

 Grouping by status ignores subfeature status